-Up to 70 percent of people with diabetes have some kind of nerve damage, reports the National Institute of Diabetes and Digestive and Kidney Diseases
+About one-third to one-half of people with diabetes have some kind of nerve damage, reports the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

-Unfortunately, even patients with very mild cases of diabetes may be affected with severe cases of nerve pain, he says.
+Unfortunately, even patients with very mild cases of diabetes may be affected with severe cases of nerve pain, he says, while others can be spared.
 According to the NIDDK, the highest rates of nerve damage are among people who have had diabetes 25 years or longer.

 To avoid diabetic neuropathy, Dr. Bolash advises: Control your blood sugar — and keep it as close to nondiabetic levels as possible.

 The bad news about diabetic neuropathy is that it’s tough to reverse.
 It also can cause serious problems, especially in your feet.

 If you don’t feel blisters, sores or other foot injuries and don’t promptly care for them, you can develop wide-spread, difficult-to-treat infections that, in severe cases, may require amputation.